rdelga80/syrup-stocks/README.md

 ---

 Project to show Vue3/NuxtJS abilities by consuming very large CSV file, sorting, and displaying in a visually pleasing way.

+This project is a sorting and searchable table that handles a CSV file, that then can be downloaded in the order of displayed data.

+### Technology

+* NuxtJS - VueJS Framework that allows for simple development.
+* Papaparser - CSV importer to handle large CSV files.